Collin County honors El Paso, Dayton victims

 El Paso police spokesman Sgt.
 Robert Gomez said there were up to 3,000 shoppers and about 100 employees in the store Saturday morning due to back-to-school shopping.
 Allen said the state will potentially pursue murder charges and could be looking at the shooting as a hate crime.

-Monday’s united front mirrored the suspect’s background in Collin County as an Allen resident, Plano Senior High School graduate and former Collin College student.
+The suspect’s background spanned Collin County as an Allen resident, Plano Senior High School graduate and former Collin College student.

 “He grew up just miles from here, raised in our community, surrounded by the values that we share,” Fuller said Monday night.
 “This tragedy is close to home in a number of ways.”